Dot plot or heatmap of average gene expression in each identity

 Character or Function.
 Either three color names, corresponding to the lowest, zero (or middle if

-, or two color names, corresponding to the lowest and highest values, or the name of a palette and internally passed tohcl_palette
+scale=FALSE), and highest values in the expression matrix and internally passed tocolorRamp2, or two color names, corresponding to the lowest and highest values, or the name of a palette and internally passed tohcl_paletteincolorRamp2(such as 'Inferno', 'Berlin', 'Viridis' etc, checkhcl.palsfor all palettes available), or a customcolorRamp2function.- palette.reverse

 Logical.
 If